Reviewed by Fajar Febriansyah · Last updated March 2026 · Payment Orchestration

 Paytiko publicly positions the platform as fully PCI and DSS compliant.
 That is one of the stronger trust signals on its public materials.

-Want to get listed in the FundedTrading B2B directory?
+Want to Get Listed in the FundedTrading B2B Directory?

 We review payment providers, tech vendors, and infrastructure tools built for prop firms and broker operators.